Table of Contents

 Assess Your Situation Properly, And Don’t Make Any Impulsive Decisions

 Take the time to thoroughly evaluate your situation before making any major decisions.
 Consider factors like your mortgage, employment stability, finances, and, if applicable, your children’s education.
-Exercise similar caution when hiring professionals, such as attorneys, contractors, or public adjusters, to ensure they align with your needs and goals.
+Exercise similar caution when hiring professionals, such as attorneys, contractors, or public adjusters, so that they are aligned with your needs and goals.

 Do Not Assume You Have Inadequate Coverage

-Unless you have any specific information regarding the costs associated with a specific building, please avoid assuming that your coverage is inadequate.
+Unless you have specific information regarding the costs associated with a particular building, please refrain from assuming that your coverage is inadequate.
 Rebuilding costs and the adequacy of your coverage, including extended replacement costs, depend on your specific situation.
 If you discover your coverage is insufficient, gather the necessary documents and contact the Department of Insurance for assistance.

 Call The Department Of Insurance

-If there are issues with your claim or you need help with the process, you can call the Department of Insurance Hotline at (800) 927-4357.
+If you have issues with your claim or need assistance with the process, you can contact the Department of Insurance Hotline at (800) 927-4357.
 It is also possible to file a complaint online.
-Consumer advocates can also provide insights about your situation.
+Consumer advocates can also offer valuable insights into your situation.

 Consult A Wildfire Attorney